aiplanethub/5-week_Data_Science_Bootcamp/week-0/148-Day 1: Data Structures – Lists and Tuples.md

-**Note:** The tutor in this video used python console.
-Nothing to worry here, you can use the same code and run it on jupyter notebook too.
+**Note:** The tutor in this video used a Python console.
+Nothing to worry about here; you can use the same code and run it on a Jupyter notebook too.